 - Copy of the motion for pro hac vice admission

 - Copy of the affidavit of the attorney seeking admission, including any registration or identifying number associated with the lawyer's licensure.
 A sample affidavit is provided here.

 - Copy of the certificate of good standing from the court of last resort of the licensing jurisdiction in which the applicant currently practices.

-Answer: The fee is good for the calendar year in which it was paid and must be paid each calendar year as long as the case continues.
-No applicant for pro hac vice admission shall be required to pay more than one total fee in any one calendar year and each attorney must continue to pay the fee for each calendar year as long as he case continues.
-Note: An attorney seeking pro hac vice admission on additional cases is not required to pay the fee again, however, the applicant must still comply with the filing requirement.
-All fees shall be waived if the lawyer will not charge an attorney's fee in the proceeding, however, the applicant must still comply with the filing requirement.
+Answer: The registration fee for pro hac vice attorneys is by calendar year.
+The registration must be renewed on January 1 annually for as long as the case participation continues.
+No applicant for pro hac vice admission shall be required to pay more than one annual fee in any one calendar year.
+Note: An attorney seeking pro hac vice admission on additional cases is not required to pay the fee again; however, the applicant must still comply with the filing requirements set forth in Tenn.
+Sup.
+Ct.
+R. 19.
+Upon notice to the Board that the appearance in a matter is pro bono, all registration fees shall be waived; however, the applicant must still comply with the filing requirements.

 Answer: Each pro hac vice attorney who is charging an attorney's fee in the proceeding must pay the fee.

 Answer: Yes, the Board of Professional Responsibility will send a notice that the annual registration requirements are due by email only.
 The email will be sent to the pro hac vice’s registered email address on November 10 for the coming registration year.
 If the pro hac vice attorney is no longer involved in any matter, he may ignore the registration fee notification and his registration will automatically expire on January 1.
 If a registered attorney continues his participation in a matter in the new calendar year but does not pay the registration fee, his registration will not be in good standing and he will be listed on our website as expired.

 Answer: No, the fee is payable only in cases being heard before trial or appellate courts of Tennessee.